abhishek-kumar612/React-taskify/README.md

 ![Taskify Screenshot](./screenshot.png)

-A modern, minimal, and responsive **To-Do List App** built with **React**, **TypeScript**, and **Tailwind CSS**.
+A modern, minimal, and responsive To-Do List App built with React, TypeScript, and Tailwind CSS.
 Easily add, update, delete, and mark tasks as completed — all managed through sleek tab-based navigation.
-Designed for productivity lovers who appreciate clean UI and fast performance ⚡
+Your tasks are auto-saved in LocalStorage, so they persist even after page refresh.

 ---